The older group are great. Turns out that I knew all of them and they are seasoned performers. We will do many things that will be fun and exciting.

 I decided to use the John Maxwell quote as the MORAL of the tale: "You can pay now and play later OR you can play now and pay later.
 Either way you have to pay."

 Since this is a Theater Skills class, I thought we could do an in-class Recital for the parents.
 Out in the hall of the school yesterday, I found a large flat card board box.
 I asked the custodian to snag it for me so that I can use it to create an Ant Hill set for this little show.
 The costumes will be very simple.
 I have some black T-shirts and knit pants for the girls to be "ants."
 I will make "feelers" with black pipe cleaners attached to little headbands.
 I have a green T-shirt for the Grasshopper and a green fedora hat to which I will attach green pipe-cleaner "feelers."
-He will also have a dancing cane and a Ukulele.
-I will also make a tiny golden crown for the Ant Queen and possibly let her have a cute royal cape.
+He will also have a Ukulele.
+I will make a tiny golden crown for the Ant Queen and possibly let her have a cute royal cape.

 Should be fun!